 COR - Appointment and Certification Procedures

-The Contracting Officer’s Representative is a critical position in the management of Federal contracts.
-The Office of Federal Procurement Policy has set forth guidelines and policy for all Federal Agencies and the Department of Defense.
+The Contracting Officer’s Representative is a critical position in the management of federal contracts.
+The Office of Federal Procurement Policy has set forth guidelines and policy for all civilian agencies and the Department of Defense.

 Overview of COR Guidance and Training